Semidual Kitaev lattice model and tensor network representation: Tensor network representations for semidual models

-\end{thm} \begin{proof} Recall that the Hamiltonian for the mirror bicrossproduct model is a sum of local commuting terms $A_{v}$ and $B_{p}$.
+\begin{pro} (Ground state of the mirror bicrossproduct model).\textit{ Let $\eta$ and $k$ the Haar integrals of $H^{*}$ and $H^{\text{cop}}$ respectively.
+Then a ground state $|\Psi_{{\Gamma}}\rangle$ of the mirror bicrossproduct model parametrized by $\Gamma$, $|\Psi_{{\Gamma}}\rangle \in \cP_\Gamma\subset \mH$ is } \end{pro} \begin{proof} Recall that the Hamiltonian for the mirror bicrossproduct model is a sum of local commuting terms $A_{v}$ and $B_{p}$.
 Hence it is sufficient to show that the operators $A_{v}$ and $B_{p}$ leave the state $|\Psi_{{\Gamma}}\rangle$ invariant individually.
+To prove the proposition, it is enough to focus on the action of such operators on either a face or a vertex of the graph $\Gamma$.

-Consider a face $p$ with a boundary consisting of $n$ edges.
-A face of $\Gamma$, decorated by the Haar integral $k$, leads to the contribution $|\Psi_{{\Gamma}}\rangle$ given by
+A face $p$ of in the bulk of $\Gamma$ decorated by the Haar integral $k$, bounded by the four edges decorated by the Haar integral $\eta^i\in H^{*}$ and the four faces decorated by Haar integral $a^i$ leads to the contribution $|\Psi_{p}\rangle$ given by Fig. \ref{facecontrib}.
+Other edge/face orientations than in Fig. \ref{facecontrib} can be treated likewise.